Iron Arachne logo glyph

 Music

-Doellak music has a single rhythm with a fast beat.
-It is very loud, with no harmony.
-It usually has a simple melody with a high pitch in a G major key.
-Usually, it has a booming timbre.
+Ceuthöc music has a single rhythm with a fast beat.
+It is very loud, with simple harmony.
+It commonly has a focused melody with a low pitch in a E pentatonic minor key.
+Usually, it has a piercing timbre.